camilagaretto/PROYECTO-FINAL-CTD/backend/Appkademy/README.md

 Swagger documentation can be found be accessing: localhost:8080/documentation.

 # Features:
+- Liquibase integration for database change control / creation/update of tables and population of initial data
+- Global error handling that returns clear and concise errors to the front end
+- Spring Security JWT stateless authentication
+- Uses Spring Data JPA to perform database transactions
+- JaCoCo integration for code coverage reporting and enforcement
+- Paginated and filter friendly search endpoints
 - Swagger UI documentation
-- Liquibase integration for database change control / creation/update of tables and population of initial data
-- Global error handling that returns clear and concise error JSONs to the fron
+- MapStruct integration for DTO <-> POJO mapping